foundersandcoders/Node-Shell-Workshop/LESSON2.md

 readStream.on('end', function() {
   // do something with fileContent
 });
-//once the stream has finished fileContent will contain all the content of the read file.
+//once the stream has finished fileContent will contain all the content of the read file and we can
+//do something with it.
 ```

 Let's break this down a bit more.